Causal Effect Estimation under Networked Interference without Networked Unconfoundedness Assumption: Latent Confounder Identifiability Enables Networked Effect Identification

 Theorem \ref{theorem: identify} indicates that if we can identify latent confounders, the networked effect is thereby identifiable.
 This necessitates the utilization of identifiable representation learning techniques for causal inference in the presence of networked interference and latent confounders.
+Built upon the theoretical findings, in the next section, we propose our practical networked effect estimator that utilizes identifiable causal representation learning techniques.